aFarkas/lazysizes/README.md

 #lazysizes
-**lazysizes** is a fast (jank-free) lazyloader for images (including responsive images), iframes and scripts/widgets.
+**lazysizes** is a fast (jank-free) lazyloader for images (including responsive images), iframes, scripts/widgets and much more.
 It may become also your number one tool to integrate responsive images.
 Due to the fact that it can also automatically calculate the ``sizes`` attribute for your responsive images, it helps to separate layout (CSS) from content/structure (HTML) and makes integrating responsive images into any environment simply simple.

 ##How to